devreldragon/data-driven-dave/README.md

 3. If you have the high score, you win the grand prize!

 # Dangerous Dave Replica
-*(this is the description you can find over on https://github.com/mwolfart/dangerous-dave) We remain deeply endebted to them for their effort to bring this classic game to life on the python platform! - Rachel and Leon)*
+*(this is the original description you can find over on https://github.com/mwolfart/dangerous-dave) We remain deeply endebted to them for their effort to bring this classic game to life on the python platform! - Rachel and Leon)*

  - This project is a replica of the 1988 DOS game Dangerous Dave, made by John Romero.
 The project was built in Python along with a team of three students (Arthur Medeiros, Guilherme Cattani and me), as a course assignment.
  - The goal of the project was to study and practice the three types of programming paradigms: imperative, object-oriented and functional.
 To achieve this, we picked Python as a language since it can perform all three types of tasks in a fairly good way.